MicrosoftDocs/win32/desktop-src/Direct2D/printing-and-command-lists.md

 The diagram here illustrates the interaction between the app, device context, bitmap target, command list target, and the print control.

 > [!Note]

-The Windows Print Sub-System and Printer components are in grey because they are completely hidden from [Direct2D](https://msdn.microsoft.com/library/Dd370990(v=VS.85).aspx) apps.
+> The Windows Print Sub-System and Printer components are in gray because they are completely hidden from [Direct2D](https://msdn.microsoft.com/library/Dd370990(v=VS.85).aspx) apps.

 ![a diagram that shows how the commandlist and printing interact with an app and direct2d.](images/d2dprintcontroldiagram.png)